ibexa/documentation-developer/docs/api/field_type_testing.md

 The integration tests with the Persistence SPI can be found in `eZ\Publish\SPI\Tests\FieldType`.
 In order to implement a test for your custom Field Type, you need to extend the common base class `eZ\Publish\SPI\Tests\FieldType\BaseIntegrationTest` and implement its abstract methods.
 As a reference the `KeywordIntegrationTest`, `UrlIntegrationTest` and `UserIntegrationTest` can deal.

 The gateway configuration for basic field types are located in [eZ/Publish/Core/settings/storage_engines/legacy/external_storage_gateways.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/settings/storage_engines/legacy/external_storage_gateways.yml).

+## Public API

+On a second level, the interaction between an implementation of the Public API (aka the Business Layer) and the Field Type is tested.
+Again, there is a common base class as the infrastructural basis for such tests, which resides in `eZ\Publish\API\Repository\Tests\FieldType\BaseIntegrationTest`.

+!!! note

+    Note that the In-Memory stubs for the Public API integration test suite, do not perform actual Field Type calls, but mainly emulate the behavior of a Field Type for simplicity reasons.

+    If your Field Type needs to convert data between `storeFieldData()` and `getFieldData()`, you need to implement a `eZ\Publish\API\Repository\Tests\Stubs\PseudoExternalStorage` in addition, which performs this task.
+Running the tests against the Business Layer implementation of the Public API is not affected by this.